House of Zähringen: History

-The earliest-known ancestor of the family was one Berthold, Count in the Breisgau (d.
+The earliest-known ancestor (progenitor) of the family was one Berthold, Count in the Breisgau (d.
 982), who was first mentioned in 962.
-In view of his name, he may have been related to the Alemannic Ahalolfing dynasty.
+In view of his name, he may have been related to the Alemannic Alaholfing dynasty.

-Count Berthold's great-grandson, the later Berthold II, Duke of Carinthia (posthumously known as Berthold I of Zähringen, c.
-1000–1078), held several lordships (Herrschaften) in the Breisgau, in Thurgau, Ortenau and Baar.
+Count Berthold's great-grandson, who became known as Berthold II, Duke of Carinthia – posthumously referred to as Berthold I of Zähringen (c.
+1000–1078) – held several lordships (Herrschaften) in the Breisgau, in Thurgau, Ortenau and Baar.
 By his mother, he was related to the rising Hohenstaufen family.
 Emperor Henry III had promised his vassal Berthold the Duchy of Swabia, but this was not fulfilled, as upon Henry's death, his widow Agnes of Poitou appointed Count Rudolf of Rheinfelden to the position of Duke of Swabia in 1057.
 In compensation, Berthold was made Duke of Carinthia and Margrave of Verona in 1061.
 However, this dignity was only a titular one, and Berthold subsequently lost it when, in the course of the Investiture Controversy, he joined the rising of his former rival Rudolf of Rheinfelden against German king Henry IV in 1073.

 Berthold's son Berthold II (c.
 1050–1111), who like his father fought against Henry IV, inherited a lot of the lands of Rudolf's son Count Berthold of Rheinfelden in 1090 (though not his comital title, which stayed with the family von Wetter-Rheinfelden).
 Berthold II is so named both as Duke of Swabia (following Berthold of Rheinfelden, the first duke of Swabia of this name) and as head of the House of Zähringen (following his father, who is counted as Berthold I of Zähringen in spite of not historically having used the name Zähringen).
 Berthold II did use the name Zähringen, although he moved his main residence from Zähringen Castle to the newly built Freiburg Castle in 1091.

 In 1092, Berthold II was elected Duke of Swabia against Frederick I of Hohenstaufen.
 In 1098, he reconciled with Frederick, renounced all claims to Swabia and instead concentrated on his possessions in the Breisgau region, assuming the title of Duke of Zähringen.
-He was succeeded in turn by his sons, Berthold III (d.
+He was succeeded in turn by his sons Berthold III (d.
 1122) and Conrad (d.
 1152).